At least 13 people were killed and up to 25 are still feared trapped after a three-storey apartment block collapsed in western India, officials said.

 NDRF director general Satya Narayan Pradhan tweeted that specialist teams and sniffer dogs were trying to rescue another "20-25 feared trapped".

 An official at the Thane city authority, which oversees Bhiwandi, said that more than 40 emergency workers were helping search for survivors.

 Images broadcast on the NDRF's official Twitter feed showed emergency workers combing through concrete and brick rubble with electrical wires hanging over their heads.

-The cause was not immediately clear but building collapses are common during India's June-September monsoon, with old and rickety structures buckling after days of non-stop rain.
+The cause of the pre-dawn accident was not immediately clear, but building collapses are common during India's June-September monsoon, with old and rickety structures buckling after days of non-stop rain.